Wednesday’s Child

 Yiyun Li is the author of eight books of fiction and two books of nonfiction, including Where Reasons End, and Dear Friend, from My Life I Write to You in Your Life.
 Her work has appeared in The New Yorker, The New York Review of Books, and elsewhere.
 Her accolades include the Guardian First Book Award, the Sunday Times Short Story Award, a Windham-Campbell prize, a MacArthur Foundation fellowship, a Guggenheim fellowship, the PEN/Jean Stein Award and the 2022 PEN/Malamud Award for Excellence in the Short Story.
 She teaches at Princeton University, and lives in Princeton, New Jersey.

-”'Quiet, subtle and often agonisingly wrenching … Li explores the brittle fractures within the human heart … A shimmering meditation” - Financial Times
+”'Quiet, subtle and often agonisingly wrenching … A shimmering meditation” - Financial Times

-”'Grief, survival, aftermath: these are the themes of Yiyun Li’s new book … Many of the pieces centre on the painful unspooling of memories as life continues” - Observer
+”'Grief, survival, aftermath … Many of the pieces center on the painful unspooling of memories as life continues” - Observer